Women and Music; Music Criticism; Musicology

 Liane’s blog, www.therewasnolump.blogspot.com documents her 2004 experience with inflammatory breast cancer.
 Also a dedicated environmentalist, in 2011 she completed a deep energy retrofit of her Somerville home,.

-Dr. Curtis continues her biographical research on Rebecca Clarke, her work with the Clarke Society (including the promotion of Ruth Lomon’s orchestration of Clarke’s Viola Sonata), the leadership of Women’s Philharmonic Advocacy (promoting orchestral music by women), and the organization of concerts at the WSRC.
-She is also involved in the production of several CDs by women composers.
+Dr. Curtis continues her research on Rebecca Clarke, her work with the Clarke Society (including the promotion of Ruth Lomon’s orchestration of Clarke’s Viola Sonata), and the leadership of Women’s Philharmonic Advocacy.
+To commemorate the 150th anniversary of the birthday of Amy Beach (in 2017), Curtis is part of a national committee planning a conference and concerts.

 Curtis, Liane, ed.
 A Rebecca Clarke Reader.
 Bloomington: Indiana University Press, 2004.
 Reprinted by The Rebecca Clarke Society, 2005.